On Unbalanced Optimal Transport: Gradient Methods, Sparsity and Approximation Error

 \subsubsection{Approximation of OT Transportation Plan and OT Retrieval Gap}

-We investigate the approximability of OT via UOT in term of transportation plan (Theorem \ref{OT_solution_approx}) on synthetic data where $\alpha = \beta = 1$ and entries of $C$ are drawn uniformly from $[0.5, 1]$.
+We investigate the approximability of OT via UOT in terms of transportation plan (Theorem \ref{OT_solution_approx}) on synthetic data where $\alpha = \beta = 1$ and entries of $C$ are drawn uniformly from $[0.5, 1]$.
+The result is depicted in Figure \ref{fig_010}.
 Next, we verify the error incurred by GEM-OT (Algorithm \ref{alg: gem-ot}) for retrieving OT solution from UOT.
 The choice of $\tau$ in GEM-OT equivalently means that the retrieval gap $\varepsilon $ established in Theorem \ref{gem_ot1} can be upperbounded by $\frac{16 \|C\|_\infty n \gamma}{\tau}$ where $\gamma = \|C\|_\infty + \varepsilon/32$.
 To assert such vanishing effect of the error as $\tau$ grows large, we test on CIFAR-10 dataset and report the OT retrieval gap in Figure \ref{OT_retrieval_gap}.
 We note that the OT retrieval gap also upperbounds the approximation error in transportation plan, so Figure \ref{OT_retrieval_gap} also serves as empirical verification of Theorem \ref{OT_solution_approx} on CIFAR-10 data. \\